340:50-5-10.1. Excluded household members

 (ii) notify staff that the recipient is a fleeing felon or probation or parole violator and that the location or apprehension of the SNAP recipient is within their official law enforcement duties.

-(B) The worker emails the SNAP mailbox at SNAP@okdhs.org for guidance regarding the recipient's fleeing felon status and attaches a copy of any documentation provided by the law enforcement official.
+(B) The worker consults a supervisor, and the supervisor emails the SNAP mailbox at AFS.SNAP@okdhs.org for guidance regarding the recipient's fleeing felon status and attaches a copy of any documentation provided by the law enforcement official.

-(b) When the household discloses during an interview that a household member is a fleeing felon, the worker asks questions to determine if he or she meets the fleeing felon status requirements, per (b)(3)(A) through (D) of this Section.
+(b) When the household discloses during an interview that a household member is a fleeing felon, the worker asks questions to determine if the member meets the fleeing felon status requirements, per (b)(3)(A) through (D) of this Section.

-(1) The worker emails the SNAP mailbox at SNAP@okdhs.org for guidance, includes the information provided by the household, and documents the information in FACS case notes.
+(1) The worker consults a supervisor, and the supervisor emails the SNAP mailbox at AFS.SNAP@okdhs.org for guidance, includes the information provided by the household, and documents the information in FACS case notes.

 (2) The worker does not delay processing the household's SNAP application or certification renewal until the person's fleeing felon status is resolved and includes the person in the SNAP benefits.